knguyenOS/College-Apartment-Network-Design/README.md

 ## Description
 -  An 8-story building includes 162 two-bedroom, one-bathroom apartments spanning 6 floors.
+-  Due to a parking garage surrounding the lower floors (floor 1-2), the residence halls have bigger dimensions
 -  The 1st floor features a lobby, an office area for employees, and a server room.
 -  The 2nd floor is dedicated only to conference rooms